abarreal/coopy/README.md

 Coopy is released under the terms of the [MIT license](LICENSE).

-© Copyright 2020-2021, Adrián Barreal.
+© Copyright since 2020, Adrián Barreal.
 All rights reserved.